• 2020 marks the 100th anniversary of Memorial Amphitheater. Explore our online exhibit.

 President Woodrow Wilson placed the cornerstone of Memorial Amphitheater on October 13, 1915.
 By Armistice Day on November 11, 1918, nearly all of the building's exterior was complete.
 Interior construction was completed in June 1919.
 Designed by Thomas Hastings, the colonnaded building consists primarily of Vermont-quarried Danby marble.
 Its interior spaces include Memorial Chapel and Memorial Display Room, the latter of which features exhibits on the history of Arlington National Cemetery and the Tomb of the Unknown Soldier.

 A copper box placed in the cornerstone contains copies of the Bible, the Declaration of Independence and the Constitution; a U.S. flag; designs and plans for the amphitheater; a map of Pierre Charles L'Enfant's design for Washington, D.C.; one of each U.S. coin and postage stamp in use in 1915; an autographed photo of President Woodrow Wilson; and other documents pertaining to the history of the amphitheater and the nation's capital.

 Inscriptions on the frieze above the colonnade list 44 battles fought by the U.S. military, from the American Revolution through the Spanish-American War.
 The names of 14 U.S. Army generals and 14 U.S. Navy admirals (all from before World War I) are inscribed on either side of the stage.
 Other inscriptions feature quotations:

 - Inside the aspe: "When we assumed the soldier, we did not lay aside the citizen."

 — George Washington, letter to the New York Provincial Congress, June 26, 1775

-Ongoing restoration projects aim to preserve this hallowed space for generations to come.
+Ongoing preservation projects aim to maintain this hallowed space for generations to come.